Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 1

-Change ClientUI to use xml to seralize messages.
+Change ClientUI to use xml to serialize messages.

 ### Step 2